sleepz103/Lernperiode-12/README.md

 1. As the developer, I want to have a plan and starting point from which I want to develop from, in order to apply further changes and epics. (start block)

-2. As the developer, I want to be sure that everything is connected, in order to have security that the system works reliably (tests, back-end block)
+2. As the developer, I want to be sure that everything is connected, in order to have security that the system works reliably (back-end block)

 3. As a student developer, I want to visualize all collected and predicted data in one dashboard, in order to connect weather, plants, and predictions in a meaningful way. (front-end block)